Coronavirus (COVID-19) update

 How long is the course?

-Interns will be completing an employability skills training session for 1 hour in the morning (9am-10am) before going to their work placements until 3 pm Monday – Friday (term time only).
+Interns will be completing an employability skills training session for 1 hour in the morning (9:00 am-10:00 am) before going to their work placements until 3:00 pm they will then have a refelection session from 3:00 pm tll 3:30 pm.

 At the end of the day there is a half an hour reflection session which provides an opportunity for interns to feedback on their day, talk through how they feel and raise any concerns related to the activities completed that day.